spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 # Pack Manifests

 Layers in a cluster profile are typically built using a Spectro Pack or a Chart.
-There maybe be certain scenarios where additional kubernetes resources need to be provisioned, that are not part of any Spectro pack or a chart.
+There may be certain scenarios where additional kubernetes resources need to be provisioned, that are not part of any Spectro pack or a chart.
 Pack manifests provide a pass through mechanism to allow provisioning through raw manifests.
-Pack Manifest layers can added to a cluster profile stack built using Spectro Packs and Charts.
+Pack Manifest layers can be added to a cluster profile stack built using Spectro Packs and Charts.

 # Presets